-- If you are starting your seeds in small containers or flats, be sure to transplant them into larger pots or into the garden before they become root-bound.
+- Transplant seedlings into larger pots or into the garden before they become root-bound.
 Root systems that have been crowded into a tiny space for too long will have a more difficult time extending and establishing themselves.

 - Mulch around your plants to help retain the moisture in the soil and provide protection against the hot sun for your plants’ root system.
-Be sure to leave a little un-mulched area around the base of each plant.
+Keep the mulch from touching your plant stems and leaves.